 Is Refretting a Guitar Worth the Expense?

-You might be asking yourself whether or not you’re willing to pay $200+ to refret a guitar when you could potentially buy a new instrument for less.
+You might be asking yourself whether you’re willing to pay $200+ to refret a guitar when you could potentially buy a new instrument for less.

 Final Thoughts on Refretting a Guitar

-While it’s not a regular maintenance item, replacing your frets is something that is necessary when they reach a certain state of wear.
+While it’s not a regular maintenance item, replacing your frets is something that becomes necessary when they reach a certain state of wear.
 Playing a guitar with worn frets will result in poor tone, bad intonation, and potentially even further damage to the guitar.

-If you’re concerned about wear, be sure to avoid heavy, or stainless steel strings, and try to play with a lighter touch.
-Even with extreme use, frets should last as long as 10 years, so while the job is inevitable if you keep a guitar for that long, the need to perform it could be further away than you thought.
+If you’re concerned about wear, be sure to avoid heavy or stainless steel strings and try to play with a lighter touch.
+Even with extreme use, frets should last as long as 10 years.
+So while the job is inevitable if you keep a guitar for that long, the need to perform it could be further away than you thought.